 Matthew Modine, Actor and Director, Founder of Bicycle for a Day

 Favorite Bike Rides: “I love riding everywhere in NYC.
 I don’t have an automobile so my bike is my major mode of transportation.
 My favorite ride is from home in the Village to Yankee Stadium.
 So much nicer than the subway!
 You earn your beer!”

-Helen Ho, Co-founder of POW!
-People On Wheels, Development Director of Recycle-a-Bicycle
+Helen Ho, Development Director of Recycle-a-Bicycle

 Favorite Bike Rides: “My favorite bike ride is from where I live in Astoria, Queens to work in DUMBO, Brooklyn.
 I’m lucky to live by a bike path and I get to ride on beautiful bike paths along the waterfront the entire way to work everyday.
 It’s a great way to start the day smiling.